matbahasa/ProSub/annotations/list.md

 # List of prosub annotations

+- The annotation is provided in the tab-delimited text format and the jsonl format for open corpora.
-- If the corpus/text is not open, we can only provide the annotation file.
-You need to obtain the corpus/text file(s) by yourself.
+- For closed corpora, we can only provide the tab-delimited text format annotation file, as we cannot redistribute the texts in them.
+You need to obtain the corpus file(s) and combine the corpus and annotation files by yourself.
-- We developed a tool to combine the corpus and annotation files easily: [ETA: Easy Text Annotator]((https://github.com/matbahasa/ETA)).
+- We developed a tool to combine the corpus and annotation files easily: [ETA: Easy Text Annotator](https://github.com/matbahasa/ETA).

 | No | Corpus/Text | Language | Corpus/text openness | Location |
 | --:|----------- | -------- | -------------------- | -------- |